scotentSD/insights/_docs/Content/99-relationships-matter.md

 Circa 2020
 - 90% of small grants went to Account Managed companies
-- Having an SE member of staff to. help, will. increase the likelihood of a company to succesfully:
+- Having an SE member of staff to help, will increase the likelihood of a company to succesfully:
   - Hear about relevant support
   - Apply for this support
   - Receive support